blackducksoftware/ohloh_api/reference/project.md

 + __url_name__
     *Depricated* A short, unique name for this project.
 This name is used in Ohloh URLs.  *This field will be removed in a future release*
 + __vanity_name__
     A short, unique name for this project.
-This name is used in Open Hub project URLs.
+This name is used in Ohloh project URLs.
 + __medium_logo_url__
     An url to the project’s 64×64 pixels logo image.
 + __small_logo_url__